Pre-workout supplements promise increased energy and performance, but does that extra kick also mean more perspiration?

 Green Tea Extract

-Green tea is found in most pre-workout supplements and is associated with weight loss and fat burning.
-It can raise your internal temperature, and the caffeine will also help to boost your metabolism.
+Green tea extract is found in most pre-workout supplements and is known to promote fat-burning and weight loss.
+It can raise your internal temperature and boost your metabolism similar to caffeine, but likely won't cause overly excessive sweat production.

-Some pre-workout brands include Yohimbe in their formula.
+Some pre-workout brands include Yohimbe (or Yohimbine) in their formula.
 This is a natural ingredient taken from an African tree and used as a thermogenic.
-It can increase adrenaline and dopamine levels, and boost your metabolism.
+It can increase adrenaline and dopamine levels and boost your metabolism.

 Does Sweating More Mean A Better Overall Workout?

-We all know the phrase "working up a sweat."
-However, sweat is not an indicator of how effective your workout is.
+Sweating definitely does not mean a better workout.
+Despite the phrase "working up a sweat," excessive sweating is not an indicator of how effective your workout is or how many calories you've burned.

 Sweating is a natural reaction to heat, and it isn't likely to be harmful to your body.
 The only common side effect of excessive sweating is dehydration.